-Wages and salaries for all employees will be increased by 4%, with effect from the first full pay period to commence on or after 1 July 2002.
+Wages for all employees will be with effect from the first full pay period to commence on or after 1 July 2006 will increase by 4%.

-With effect from the first full pay period to commence on or after 1 July 2003, all purpose rates will be increased by 4%.
+Wages for all employees will be with effect from the first full pay period to commence on or after 1 July 2007 will increase by 4%.